Josequintas96/2048_SS/README.md

 Game of 2048 is a popular game from Playstore which I recreated  using pygame Library from Python.

-The game was turn into an executable using the library pyinstaller; it can be run by acceding the folder pygame/dist, file game_A.exe.

 A simple game of 2048; it is composed of main game file "game_A" along with 1 class objects, logic_T, which contain all the actions occurring in the gamee and both objects, thee block for numbers and the arrays of Blocks.

 <img width="350" heigth="350" alt="Screen Shot 2022-05-31 at 11 24 10 PM" src="https://user-images.githubusercontent.com/44034603/171325513-a3e603c8-5b2f-4e86-bbbd-2c56e4860290.png">